protocol/nft-website/docs/tutorial/end-to-end-experience.md

 }
 ```

 We're adding our data to IPFS using a `path` argument with a directory structure, e.g., `/nft/metadata.json` instead of just `metadata.json`.
-This isn't strictly necessary, but it gives us more descriptive URIs that include human-readable filenames.
-On the downside, the metadata URI requires a bit more space on-chain since it includes the `/metadata.json` portion as well as the IPFS CID.
-In a production environment where bytes cost money, you may want to modify the smart contract to only store the CID portion and automatically append the filename before returning the URI or simply store metadata without a directory wrapper.
+This isn't strictly necessary, but it gives us more descriptive URIs that include human-readable file names.
+On the downside, the metadata URI requires a bit more space on-chain since it includes the `/metadata.json` portion in addition to the IPFS CID.
+In a production environment where bytes cost money, you may want to modify the smart contract to only store the CID portion and automatically append the file name before returning the URI, or simply store metadata without a directory wrapper.

 ### Retrieving NFT data